csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

 is better than reading nothing at all.

-However, in scenarios where a flash of fallback font (FOFT) might be particularly jarring—or create severe layout shifts—then perhaps waiting on the web font might (_might_) be the right thing to do.
+However, in scenarios where a flash of fallback font (FOFT) might be particularly jarring — or create severe layout shifts — then perhaps waiting on the web font might (_might_) be the right thing to do.
 Maybe.
 I’m not actively recommending it.